Measurement & analytics

 Digital Strategist, ThankYuu

-2. Switch to First-Party Data
+2. Switch to first-party data

 As third-party cookies are phased out, advertisers are encouraged to collect and use their own first-party data.
 This can increase direct engagement with users, so you can continue to segment your audiences and personalise your content for individuals.
 In fact, first-party data is the key to hypersegmentation in marketing.